MaterializeInc/materialize/doc/user/content/integrations/_index.md

 connections, sources, and database objects.
 The Materialize provider is a Terraform plugin that allows Terraform to interact with the Materialize API.

+Materialize also maintains several [Terraform modules](https://registry.terraform.io/namespaces/MaterializeInc) to help manage your other cloud resources.
+Modules allow you to bypass manually configuring cloud resources and are an efficient way of deploying essential infrastructure for your organization.

 ## Client libraries and ORMs

 Applications can use any common language-specific PostgreSQL drivers and PostgreSQL-compatible ORMs to interact with Materialize and **create relations**, **execute queries** and **stream out results**.